Envirometrix/landmap/README.md

 rainfall1km <- predict(mR)
 ```

-The processing is now much more computational because the data set consists from 467 points (hence 467 buffer distance maps need to be produced).
+The processing is now much more computational because the data set consists from 467 points and size of grid / features is higher.
-This will make the regression matrix becoming extensive, and also 5x3 models need to be fitted.
+This will make the regression matrix becoming extensive, and also 5x5 models need to be fitted.
 At the moment, using `train.spLearner` for point data set with >>1000 points should be done with caution.

 The final results also shows quite similar results to universal kriging in [geoR](http://leg.ufpr.br/~paulojus/geoR/).
 The model error map above, however, shows more spatial contrast and helps detect areas of especially high errors.